DAMNED IF YOU DO…

 Yesterday, we read about Mamie Segraves, who successfully sued an electric utility because its workers determined that trees within its easement posed a risk to the distribution lines, and that one should be removed and the other topped.

-Segraves taught us that in Missouri, the utility’s judgment that a tree needs to be removed does not mean much if the homeowner wants it preserved.
+Segraves taught us that in Missouri, a utility company’s judgment that a tree needs to be removed does not mean much if the homeowner wants it preserved.
 Today, from the Damned If You Do, Damned If You Don’t Department comes another Missouri decision, in which a utility is held liable because the landowner wanted a tree in the easement area removed, but the utility did not see the need.

 When Greg Fenlon noticed a hazard tree he believed threatened his local power grid, he called the electric company.
 It’s crews, unfortunately, were uninterested in taking direction from Greg and, to make matters worse, did not perform their duties much to Greg’s liking.
 He wanted the hazard tree removed.
 They demurred.